JanaJankovic/poc-doc-android/README.md

 ## Setup
 Download code and install it on your phone using Android Studio.</br>
-In package `config` change IP with the one you get from `ipconfig` and make sure your phone is in the same network.
+In package `config` change IP with the one you get from `ipconfig` and make sure your phone is in the same network.</br>
+Make sure you have paired with bluetooth module from before using it in app.

 ## Structure
 Packages :